eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 51 and now it is worth 451 hoard points.
-Your 'A Cloth of Shining' has 149 polish power left. `
+You polished 'A very prize like prize' by 58 and now it is worth 458 hoard points.
+Your 'A Cloth of Shining' has 142 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 46 and now it is worth 497 hoard points.
-Your 'A Cloth of Shining' has 103 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 466 hoard points.
+Your 'A Cloth of Shining' has 134 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 12 and now it is worth 509 hoard points.
-Your 'A Cloth of Shining' has 91 polish power left. `
+You polished 'A very prize like prize' by 54 and now it is worth 520 hoard points.
+Your 'A Cloth of Shining' has 80 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 15 and now it is worth 524 hoard points.
-Your 'A Cloth of Shining' has 76 polish power left. `
+You polished 'A very prize like prize' by 34 and now it is worth 554 hoard points.
+Your 'A Cloth of Shining' has 46 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 35 and now it is worth 559 hoard points.
-Your 'A Cloth of Shining' has 41 polish power left. `
+You polished 'A very prize like prize' by 15 and now it is worth 569 hoard points.
+Your 'A Cloth of Shining' has 31 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 18 and now it is worth 577 hoard points.
-Your 'A Cloth of Shining' has 23 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 583 hoard points.
+You polished 'A very prize like prize' by 14 and now it is worth 583 hoard points.
 Your 'A Cloth of Shining' has 17 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 7 and now it is worth 590 hoard points.
-Your 'A Cloth of Shining' has 10 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 591 hoard points.
+Your 'A Cloth of Shining' has 9 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 3 and now it is worth 593 hoard points.
-Your 'A Cloth of Shining' has 7 polish power left. `

-`polish the_secret_of_the_maze_prize`

-> `Good work.
-You polished 'A very prize like prize' by 7 and now it is worth 600 hoard points.
+You polished 'A very prize like prize' by 9 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left.
 Your 'A Cloth of Shining' vanishes, it must have been magic.`

 `polish the_secret_of_the_maze_prize`